feagi/feagi/README.md

 ground up as a brain-inspired platform to help develop artificial general intelligence.
 FEAGI has been under development since 2016 and has been publicly introduced in 2020 through "[A Brain-Inspired Framework for Evolutionary Artificial General Intelligence](https://ieeexplore.ieee.org/document/9034490)", a journal paper published in IEEE Transactions on Neural Networks.
-[Neuraville LLC](https://neuraville.com) is the primary company behind its development and support efforts.
+Thus far, [Neuraville](https://neuraville.com) has been the biggest contributor to this open-source software but we hope others would join in building an amazing solution.

-As we move forward, we will update [FEAGI.org](https://feagi.org) with information about applications, use-cases, and deployments.
-Stay tuned!
+[FEAGI.org](https://feagi.org) is dedicated to this project and intends to capture information about FEAGI applications, use-cases, tutorials, and deployment examples.

 Here are some key highlights of the framework differentiating it from others:
 * Inspired by the evolutionary process that developed the human brain over millions of years